 For example, a RACON has a quiescent current of 84 mW when idle and 11 W when transmitting.
 The duty cycle is limited to 50%.
 Therefore, as a worst case scenario, if the RACON is continuously interrogated:

+DGPS

 Other Loads

+Complementary Loads

+Illumination of Structures

 Non-essential Loads

 Non-essential loads such as domestic lighting should ideally be under some form of automatic control to ensure that they cannot be left on and drain the power system.
+Add a sentence about non-essential loads being on a different battery system to that of the AtoN battery system

 Seasonal Aids